WOAH Bookshelf

 Review by Mark Merz

 Many of you already recognize Bill McKibben as a writer who, early in the movement to address Climate Change, bring the urgent predictions of climate science to a popular audience.
 He famously authored The End of Nature and was a founding creator of 350.org.
-This space is typically devoted more specifically to nature appreciation and native plant issues, but I believe it is appropriate for Wild Ones to consider how our efforts mesh with
+This space is typically devoted more specifically to nature appreciation and native plant issues, but I believe it is appropriate for Wild Ones to consider how our efforts mesh with fighting the crisis we face in global warming.
+What better way than to dive deeply into current (well, the copyright date is 2011) climate data.

 You will learn from the first half of the book that the situation we face is extremely dire.
-To explain what may seem to be an odd title, or even a typo on the cover page of a book by a major publisher, McKibben argues that we no longer live on the same planet on which most of us were born, Earth, the planet with a climate that was
+To explain what may seem to be an odd title, or even a typo on the cover page of a book by a major publisher, McKibben argues that we no longer live on the same planet on which most of us were born, Earth, the planet with a climate that was remarkably stable for something like 10,000 years, the period during which atmospheric carbon dioxide levels were stable at 275 parts per million.
+It certainly shatters one’s worldview to face the grim statistics you will encounter here, but it is irresponsible to ignore them.

 The second half of the book explores, with a measure of hope, the ways our culture must adapt to life on Eaarth.
 Everything will need to be decentralized—renewable energy generation, food production.
 Solutions to meeting life’s most basic needs will necessarily become local (think town and neighborhood), even hyperlocal (think home and yard).
 I don’t recall that McKibben envisioned solutions for how to meet the needs of people globally displaced climate refugees, a problem necessarily requiring solutions involving national governments and international agencies.

-that will be required for human survival on Eaarth, we might have enjoyed a longer, richer life
+It’s almost unutterably sad to think that if we had undertaken sooner some of the work that will be required for human survival on Eaarth, we might have enjoyed a longer, richer life on Earth with more of our nonhuman fellow passengers.

 https://billmckibben.com/eaarth/eaarthbook.html